-Small businesses are already facing more than enough challenges on its daily operations to deal with technology related issues; most of which are extremely difficult to resolve.
-To avoid wasting time dealing with problems, we will discuss a few of the most common issues that small businesses encounter just to give you an idea about what your starting company is about to face.
+Small businesses are already facing more than enough challenges on their daily operations to deal with technology-related issues; most of which are extremely difficult to resolve.
+To avoid wasting time dealing with problems, we will discuss a few of the most common questions that small businesses encounter just to give you an idea about what your starting company is about to face.
 The information will help you determine where to focus your investments as well as find effective ways to overcome these issues.

 Illegal Software Installation